-Oporto's state-of-the-art metro opened in 2002 and has expanded over the years after that.
+Porto's state-of-the-art metro opened in 2002 and has expanded over the years.
 It covers most of the city both under and over ground, all the way to the surrounding suburbs.
 Trains run from 6AM to 1AM, and stations are marked with a wavy blue "M".

-Oporto has an excellent and extensive bus service (called STCP) that operates from 6AM to 9PM.
-After 9PM the service is less frequent and after 1AM it is reduced to the principal routes.
+Porto has an excellent and extensive bus service (called STCP) that operates from 6AM to 9PM.
+After 9PM the service is less frequent, and after 1AM it's reduced to the principal routes.
 You may purchase tickets from the driver, which must then be validated on the machine behind him or her.

-Buses show their number and final destination on the front, as do the bus stops, where there are also details of the routes.
+Buses show their number and final destination, as do the bus stops, where there are also details of the routes.

-www.stcp.pt is the website for Oporto bus information.
+www.stcp.pt is the website for Porto bus information.

-There are two short tram routes still in operation in Oporto, No. 1 and No. 18.
+There are three short tram routes still in operation in Porto -- number 1, number 18, and number 22.

-No.1 is a pleasant ride, as it goes through the riverfront all the way to Foz.
+Number 1 is a pleasant ride, as it goes through the riverfront all the way to the beaches of Foz.
 Tickets are bought from the driver.